-So at our house, we love a good bread and butter pudding.
-My mother steams it over the stove and it’s simple yet absolutely delicious.
-However, I tweaked the recipe a little and added a touch of holiday spirit to the original recipe.
+At our house, we love a good bread and butter pudding.
+My mother steams it on the hob, and it’s simple yet absolutely delicious.
+Here, I’ve tweaked the original recipe a little and added a touch of holiday spirit.

 A few tips to keep in mind: the longer you soak the bread, the better it tastes when done.
 Also, the richer the bread, the better the outcome.
-I baked my pudding this time, however, I added a water bath to the oven to ensure that the moisture was sealed in.
-You could use all cream if you are feeling indulgent or only milk if you want to reduce the calorie intake.
+I baked my pudding this time, but I added a water bath to the oven to ensure that the moisture was sealed in.
+You can use all cream if you’re feeling indulgent or only milk if you want to reduce the calorie intake.

-The addition of marzipan does add a great flavour, however, if you don’t have it, use ½ tsp almond extract and 4 tbsp almond meal.
-Dark fruit cake is another option that adds another layer of flavour, but it’s totally optional.
+The addition of marzipan does add a great flavour, but if you don’t have it, use ½ tsp almond extract and 4 tbsp almond meal.
+Dark fruit cake is another option that adds another layer of flavour, but it’s also optional.

-Note on the alcohol content: you could reduce it or you could use one specific flavour, but it’s essential to include alcohol since it’s a festive bread pudding.
+Note on the alcohol content: you can reduce it or you can use one specific flavour, but it’s essential to include alcohol because this is a festive bread pudding.
 You do not taste the alcohol in it; you just taste the flavour.
 I’ve used a mixture of brandy, Cointreau, dark rum, Kahlúa and red wine.

 Serves: 8 hungry people